Content

 FDA approved for more than 25 years

-Though you can’t predict the future, your DNA and family history can hint at what’s to come in terms of health conditions and physical traits — including hair loss.
+Though you can’t predict the future, your family history can hint at what to expect in terms of health conditions and physical traits — including hair loss.
 We know male pattern baldness has a genetic connection, but is there really a baldness gene?
 Is balding hereditary?

-Read on to learn how your DNA can affect your hairline and how to prevent and slow hair loss.
+The topic of male pattern baldness genetics is complex.
+Read on to learn how your DNA can affect your hairline.

 Content

-Claims and myths about hair loss and male pattern baldness genetics are everywhere.
+There are many myths about hair loss and male pattern baldness.

 Biological males have X and Y chromosomes (XY), while biological females have two X chromosomes (XX).